-As described in Section ii.a.ii Remuneration Policy and Section ii.a.iv Shareholder Controllers, Persons who Exercise Significant Influence, the Board or Senior Executive Material Transactions above, AGRO's affairs are managed by its Board and officers in Bermuda.
+As described in Section ii.a.ii Remuneration Policy and Section ii.a.iv Shareholder Controllers, Persons who Exercise Significant Influence, the Board or Senior Executive Material Transactions above, AG Re's affairs are managed by its Board and officers in Bermuda.
 In addition, the Company contracts with its affiliate to provide certain administrative support services.
-The Company is a party to a service agreement with AG Services pursuant to which AG Services makes available to the Company certain services, including actuarial, marketing, claims handling, surveillance, legal, compliance, corporate secretarial, information technologies, human resources, accounting, tax, financial reporting and investment planning services.
+The Company is a party to service agreements with AG Services pursuant to which AG Services makes available to the Company certain services, including actuarial, marketing, claims handling, surveillance, legal, compliance, corporate secretarial, information technologies, human resources, accounting, tax, financial reporting and investment planning services.
 The costs charged to the Company for the provision of these services are determined based upon an allocation of employee time and corresponding office overhead.
-Employees of AG Services that are performing administrative services for AGRO are not empowered to make underwriting or other decisions on behalf of AGRO or to bind AGRO in any way.
+Employees of AG Services that are performing administrative services for AG Re are not empowered to make underwriting or other decisions on behalf of AG Re or to bind AG Re in any way.